Temporary Tag Information

 Once a dealer is licensed and has a relationship with an ETR provider, the dealer can purchase pre-printed paper temporary license plates to be used in the event of an ETR outage or used by a dealer for trailers that are under 2,000 pounds.

-Florida dealers licensed pursuant to Florida Statutes 320.27, 320.77, and 320.771 may purchase temporary license plates at the dealer counter.
+Florida dealers licensed pursuant to Florida Statutes 320.27, 320.77, and 320.771 may purchase temporary license plates at the Tax Collector’s Office.
 Temporary license plates are sold in increments of 5 with a maximum of 25 temporary license plates per transaction.
 Form HSMV 83090 – Application by Florida Motor Vehicle, Motorcycle, Mobile Home or Recreational Vehicle Dealer for Temporary License Plate must be completed and submitted with each transaction.

 Temporary license plates are $2.00 each, and a $2.50 service fee will apply to each transaction.
 In the event of an ETR outage, the dealer can issue a pre-printed temporary license plate valid for 30 days.